All-New X-Men: The Utopians

 Emma Frost takes the young Jean Grey to Madripoor to train her powers.
 She takes away Jean's telepathy and forces her to face off with The Blob using only her telekinesis and wits.
 Soon after Cyclops rejoins the team.
 The team encounters the Guardians of the Galaxy while hunting down The Black Vortex, during a storyline in which Angel gets cosmic powered wings.

 Upon their return they are asked by S.H.I.E.L.D. to investigate a disturbance in the derelict mutant island Utopia, off the coast of San Francisco.
 The all new X-men investigate with Magik and discover Random, Masque, Boom-Boom, Elixir, Madison Jeffries, and Karma trying to create a new settlement.
 After an initial disagreement, the two groups battle, but Jean Grey eventually mind blends with Karma and learns about the difficult times these mutants had since Cyclops killed Professor Xavier.
 The X-Men tell S.H.I.E.L.D. that the vagrant mutants escaped, but actually teleported them to the New Xavier School for Mutants.
+Afterward, the team decides to go their separate ways for a time, and try to better understand the new era in which they are in; effectively going hiatus from the X-Men.